yokoyamatoyou/CSVXLM2/README.md

 The application is configured to look for XSDs in these specific locations.
 The ZIP packaging process also sources XSDs from these directories, prioritizing `data/xsd_schemas_official/` for any overlapping file names (like `coreschemas/datatypes_hcgv08.xsd`).

+Only **one consolidated XSD set** is needed for validation.
+Treat this set as the rulebook for the conversion process.

 ## Usage

 1. Install the dependencies listed in `requirements.txt` and ensure